Hi, I'm Shawn Matheson

 Religions are products of men's writing and speaking (good things get tinged), of myths that become sacred stories, of rites and rituals.

-God is Pure and Simple and we can commune Directly (no church required :).
+God is Pure and Simple and we can commune Directly (no church, no 15 men, no prophet required :).
+The best prophets and sages teach the internal journey, and one'ness with God.